evan-ak/mile/README.md

 # ReadMe

-This is the source code for our paper under submission *MILE: Memory-Interactive Learning Engine for Neuro-Symbolic Solutions to Mathematical Problems*.
+This is the source code for our IEEE Access publication *MILE: Memory-Interactive Learning Engine for Neuro-Symbolic Solutions to Mathematical Problems*.

 <br/>